Highly Qualified Staff

 Mrs. Stewart is currently certified to teach Physical Education K-12.
 She is also a proud graduate of Columbus City Schools.
 She graduated from The Ohio State University with a Bachelor of Science degree in Sports and Leisure Studies (2000) and a Master of Education degree (2001).
 Mrs. Stewart previously taught elementary school for 10 years before joining the CCPSG family, she is now beginning her 9th year.
 She is currently coaching high school track & field and middle school volleyball.
 She believes that when a student is both physically and mentally healthy, it helps them develop into an extremely versatile student.
 Her goal as a physical education teacher is to not only help develop more versatile students, but also to empower them with the necessary skills and knowledge to become a physically active person throughout their lives.

-Mr. Vanmeter retired from the I.T. industry after 25 years working as a private consultant and FTE for small businesses to global corporations.
+Mr. Vanmeter retired from the I.T. industry after 25 years working as a private consultant and FTE for small businesses and global corporations.
 He has multiple I.T. certifications in Quality Assurance and holds a Bachelor's Degree in Management of Information Sciences from The Ohio State University.
-He holds a CTE License in teaching and is attending OSU to obtain his Master’s Degree in Education.
-He has several years of substitute teaching experience at Columbus Public Schools and was the Director of an after school program in Detroit, Michigan at Ford World Headquarters coordinating, writing, and teaching I.T. curriculum.
+He holds a CTE License in teaching and is attending The Ohio State University for his Master’s Degree in Education.

 Mrs. Zalewski is an Intervention Specialist who teaches Math in a resource room setting.
 She earned her Master’s in the Art of Teaching from Otterbein University with a Middle School Math/Science license, as well as earning her Intervention Specialist license through Miami University.
 This is her 4th year teaching in Columbus City Schools and her 2nd year at CCPSG.
 Mrs. Zalewski believes all students can learn and be successful as long as they have the right supports in place to help them reach their full potential.